-Approximate date of commer cement of the proposed sale of the securities to the public: As soon as practicable after this Registration Statement becomes effective and upon completion of the merger escribed in the enclosed proxy stat ement/prospectus.
-If the securities being register ed on this Form are being offered i n connection with the formation of a holding company a and there is compliance with General Instruction G, check the following box. $\ \Box$ r additional securities for an offerin ctive registration statement for the 933, as amended, check the following box and list the Securities Act registration 462(d) under the Securities Act, check the following b ox and list the Securities Act registration statement number of the earlier effective egistration statement for the same of U Indicate by check mark wheth ner the registrant is a large accelerat ed filer, an accelerated filer, a non-accelerated filer, or a a smaller reporting company.
-See the definitions of "large accelerated filer," accelerated filer" and "smaller rep orting company" in Rule 12b-2 of the ne Exchange Act.
-(Check one): arge accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company $\ \Box$ If applicable, place an X in th e box to designate the appropriate i ule provision relied upon in conducting this transaction : Exchange Act Rule 13e-4(i) (Cross-Border Issuer Tender Offer) Exchange Act Rule 14d-1(d) (Cross-Border Third-Party Tender (Offer)
+Approximate date of commen icement of the proposed sale of the securities to the public: As soon as practicable after this Re egistration Statement becomes effective and upon completion of the merger lescribed in the enclosed proxy stat ement/prospectus.
+If the securities being register ed on this Form are being offered in n connection with the formation of a holding company and there is compliance with General Instruction G, check the following box. $\ \Box$ r additional securities for an offerin ctive registration statement for the s 8, as amended, check the following box and list the Securities Act registration If this Form is a post-effective egistration statement for the same of 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effectiv her the registrant is a large accelerat orting company" in Rule 12b-2 of tl naller reporting company.
+See the definitions of "large accelerated filer," arge accelerated filer ⊠ Accelerated filer \square Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company $\ \Box$ If applicable, place an X in th e box to designate the appropriate r rule provision relied upon in conducting this transaction: Exchange Act Rule 13e-4(i) (Cross-Border Issuer Tender Offer)